-This course will enable you to develop learning, practical and professional skills - as well as personal qualities - through work-related projects, industrial placements and demonstrations in a horticultural environment.
+This course will enable you to develop learning, practical and professional skills, as well as personal qualities.
+This will be achieved through work-related projects, industrial placements and demonstrations in a horticultural environment.

-To progres to year 2 of this course, you will be required to obtain a pass grade or above during your first year.
+To progress to Year 2 of this course, you will be required to obtain a Merit grade or above in the first year.

 This will be discussed at your interview.

-You can progress to a higher level course such as a degree programme or advance to employment in the horticultural industry.
+After this course, you can progress to a higher level course such as a degree or advance to employment in the horticulture industry.